CognisynAI/Mission/README.md

 **Education and Learning:** The game will have an educational aspect, teaching players about AI technologies, environmental science, legal principles, and ethical considerations.
 This will make the game more accessible to those without a background in these areas.

-**Integrated Reinforcement Learning with Human feedback for AI:** Reinforcement learning will be used to adapt the game scenarios, and behavior of AI agents in the game, based on player decisions, creating a dynamic environment that evolves over time.
+**Integrated Reinforcement Learning with Human feedback for AI:** Reinforcement learning will be used to adapt the game scenarios, and behavior of AI agents in the game, based on player interactions and decisions, creating a dynamic environment that evolves over time.

 **Public Engagement and Transparency:**
 Outcomes of the game sessions and the evolving draft of the Bill of Rights will be published regularly to encourage public engagement and transparency.